 Key to the program’s success is SONYMA’s partnership with local nonprofit foreclosure prevention experts across the state to help families through the restructure process and assist with essential repairs.

-SONYMA joined forces with New Jersey Community Capital (NJCC), a nonprofit community development financial institution, to purchase approximately 400 troubled mortgage notes to revitalize distressed communities and boost housing markets across New York State.
-Every borrower whose note was one of the nearly 400 in the loan sale will be contacted by a local nonprofit foreclosure prevention expert.
+SONYMA joined forces with New Jersey Community Capital (NJCC), a nonprofit community development financial institution, to purchase approximately 570 troubled mortgage notes to revitalize distressed communities and boost housing markets across New York State.
+Every borrower whose note was one of the nearly 570 in the loan sales has been contacted by a local nonprofit foreclosure prevention expert.
 To verify that you have been legitimately contacted, click here for a list of the nonprofit experts assisting in this effort.

 To keep the original owners affordably in their homes, the CRF program works in ways that public and private servicers cannot, including engaging a network of locally based nonprofit housing counseling organizations that provide one-on-one counselling with the owner, and possibly facilitating completion of necessary health and safety repairs.